A stethoscope and a red HIV/Aids awareness ribbon.

 Early feedback from participants indicates that they enjoyed the interactive nature of the module, with videos, theory and quizzes all included in the teaching and learning methodology.

 RISE was initially piloted among first-year graduate entry medicine students, with the hope of it becoming a mandatory part of the curriculum the following year.
-It is now a Royal College of Physicians Ireland-accredited module, while physicians who complete it will receive three continuous professional development (CPD) credits.
+It is now a Royal College of Physicians of Ireland-accredited module, while physicians who complete it will receive three continuous professional development (CPD) credits.

 The creators of RISE may just have provided a template that could apply to stigma around other infectious diseases.